openebs-archive/openebs-docs/docs/features.md

 <br>

 ### Reduced Storage TCO upto 50%

  <img src="/docs/assets/svg/b-lowtco.svg" alt="Smiley face" style="width:200px;">

 On most clouds, block storage is charged based on how much is purchased and not on how much is used.
 Thin provisioning feature of OpenEBS is useful in pooling the local storage or cloud storage and start giving out the data volumes to the stateful applications in whatever size they need.
 The storage can be added on the fly without any disruption to the volumes exposed to the workloads or applications.
-This process has shown cost savings of upto 50% in the medium to long term of running workloads on clouds.
+This process has shown cost savings of up to 50% in the medium to long term of running workloads on clouds.

 <hr>